digitalpalidictionary/rus/src/coding_help.md

 ## Python

-I am always in need of help from expereinced Python programmers, with small and medium sized tasks, as well as code reviews and consultation.
+I am always in need of help from experienced Python programmers, with small and medium sized tasks, as well as code reviews and consultation.

 ## Flutter